 Orchestra and band versions of SNAPSHOT, “a picture-perfect melody… surround[ed]… with colorful harmonies” (The Republican), continue to be programmed each season since its premiere by the Tallahassee Symphony Youth Orchestra: the Jacksonville, Lafayette, Oak Ridge and Owensboro Symphony Orchestras, the Holyoke Civic Symphony, Tennessee Tech University Orchestra, Sacramento Youth Symphony, Northeastern and Kutztown University Concert Bands and the Florida State University Symphonic Band among others.

-James has been the recipient of numerous awards, prizes, and commissions: the Charles Ives Scholarship from the American Academy of Arts and Letters, ASCAP, Meet The Composer, the American Music Center, the Atlantic Center for the Arts, the Chicago Ensemble, Auros Group for New Music, the Left Coast Chamber Ensemble, Jacksonville Symphony Orchestra’s Fresh Ink, the SCI/ASCAP Student Composition Commission, The Commission Project, Opera on Tap’s Roadworks Series, CASE Arts Group and CelloSpeak among others.
+James has been the recipient of numerous awards, prizes, and commissions: the Charles Ives Scholarship from the American Academy of Arts and Letters, ASCAP, Meet The Composer, the American Music Center, the Atlantic Center for the Arts, the Chicago Ensemble, Auros Group for New Music, the Left Coast Chamber Ensemble, Jacksonville Symphony Orchestra’s Fresh Ink, the SCI/ASCAP Student Composition Commission, The Commission Project, Opera on Tap’s Roadworks Series, Boston Metro Opera-International Contempo Festival, CASE Arts Group, and CelloSpeak among others.

 Other notable performances include: the Society for New Music, Sirius String Quartet, Esterhazy Quartet, soprano Rachel Cobb, Reizen Ensemble, Le Nuove Musiche, Forecast Music, Iktus Percussion Quartet, Brandon High School Orchestra, Heartland Community Flute Choir, Make Music New York Festival, MusicX at CCM, North American Saxophone Alliance Conference, National Flute Association National Conference, College Music Society National Conference, SCI conferences, CASMI and the Florida Flute Fair.